Look for Daemon Blood, the third volume of the Daemon World series, on March 8, 2022.

 She finally manages to speak.
 “What do you want?”

 “Sorry.
 No can do.
-My publisher’s gonna cut me loose if I don’t deliver a book by the end of the month.
-She said it’s my last chance.
-You know what I’m saying?
-My last.
-Chance.”
+My publisher’s gonna cut me loose if I don’t deliver another book on you by the end of the month.
+She said it’s my last chance.”

 His publisher.
 Like she cares.

 He prods her with the gun, a reminder.
-Even years after the surgeries, her face aches in the icy wind.
+Even years after the surgeries, her face still aches in the icy wind.
 A frozen mask of pain, worse when she’s afraid.
-Steeples can have the story—some of it anyway—but the dread lurking in her gut senses that he wants more.
+Steeples can have the story—some of it, anyway—but the dread lurking in her gut tells her that he wants more.
 A lot more.

 “Okay, I’ll talk to you.
 There’s a coffee house on the Square.”

 “I’ll have you back in an hour.”
 He grabs Lisa by the elbow, jabs the gun in her back, and hustles her to his SUV, a gray Ford Edge.
 Scream, she thinks as he yanks open the passenger door.
 Last chance.
-But no one is close enough to hear or stop him if he shoots her and drives away.
+But no one is close enough to hear, or to stop him if he shoots her and drives away.
 He shoves her onto the seat.
-The label of a car rental company decorates the GPS unit on the dash.
+The label of a car rental company decorates the dash.
 It reassures her a tiny bit.
-Someone at the rental office can identify him, assuming he gives a shit about getting caught after he kills her.
+Someone at the rental office will be able to identify him, assuming he cares about getting caught.

-Her hands are shaking.
 The other times she was kidnapped, she fought hard.
-This time, as Steeples gets into the Edge, she wonders if her life is worth the trouble.
-Then she hears her therapist’s voice reminding her how much she’s survived, experiences that would’ve broken a lot of people.
+This time, as Steeples gets into the Edge, she wonders if her life is still worth the trouble.
+Then she hears her therapist’s voice reminding her how much she’s endured.
+She’s lived through experiences that would’ve broken a lot of people.
+She clasps her hands to stop them from shaking.
 She can survive Willard Steeples.

 As he peels out of the parking lot, she glimpses a ponderous figure near the pharmacy entrance.
 Mrs. Arlow, overweight and asthmatic, squints at the departing Edge.
 She lives down the street from Lisa’s parents.
 She might notice Lisa driving away with a stranger and call her mother.
-But Mrs. Arlow won’t remember any important details—the nondescript gray of the SUV, the make or license number—nothing that could help the cops find Steeples.
+But Mrs. Arlow wouldn’t have a reason to remember any important details—the nondescript gray of the SUV, the make or license number—that could help the cops find Steeples.

 He drives west, steering lefthanded so he can keep the gun pointed at Lisa.
-They pass the Seville Veterinary Clinic, Charlie’s Soft Serve Ice Cream, Morris Chiropractic, the Chevy dealership with its lineup of gleaming pickups beneath colorful plastic pennants, the First Christian Church with its sign asking, Will your eternal home be smoking or not smoking?
-It’s November and Christmas wreaths decorate the telephone poles along the highway.
-Cardboard signs nailed to the poles honor local the military service of local young people.
+They pass the Seville Veterinary Clinic, Charlie’s Soft Serve Ice Cream, Morris Chiropractic, the Chevy dealership with its lineup of gleaming pickups beneath colorful plastic pennants, and the First Christian Church with its sign asking, will your eternal home be smoking or nonsmoking.
+It’s late November, and Christmas wreaths decorate the telephone poles along the highway.
+Cardboard signs nailed to the poles honor the military service of local young people.
 Lisa recognizes a few names from junior high.
 She missed high school because of the surgeries.
-She got her GED back in the days when she dreamed of studying at the Art Institute in Chicago.
+She got her GED six years ago, back when she dreamed of studying at the Art Institute in Chicago.